Chef Knives Expert

 4. What’s your Favorite Recipe?

 “Cream puffs” – I taught myself how to make them in high school.
-T
+They’re much easier than they look and everyone loves them.

 5. Want to share your Comfort Food or Guilty Pleasure too?